QuadnucYard/cpp-coursework-template/cody.typ

 // cody.typ
-#import "@preview/codelst:1.0.0": sourcecode
+#import "@preview/codelst:1.0.0": sourcecode, codelst

+// codelst can be safely upgraded to 2.0.0, but it will cause slow preview

 /// Add boxes to raw contents.
 ///
 /// - doc (any): The document.
 /// -> content
 #let raw-style(doc) = {
-  show raw: set text(font: ("DejaVu Sans Mono", "Sarasa Mono SC"))
+  show raw.line: set text(font: ("DejaVu Sans Mono", "Sarasa Mono SC"))

   show raw.where(block: true): it => {
     if it.lang == none {